Waste recycling and landfill – NO!

-We received a communication from the Junta de Andalucía confirming we can continue to oppose the project, and our legal representatives have formally submitted the required paperwork to allow us to do this.
-It is clear the whole process is going to take quite some time before an outcome is announced, so our protest must continue.
+It is clear the whole process to evaluate the proposed waste recycling and landfill project is going to take quite some time before an outcome is announced, so our protest must continue.
 Join us as a member and stand together to say NO to this potential environmental disaster for our valleys.

 Find out more – what is the proposed project?